I Don't Wanna Grow Up

-I Don't Wanna Grow Up is the debut extended play (EP) by American singer Bebe Rexha, previously of Black Cards.
+I Don't Wanna Grow Up is the debut extended play (EP) by American singer Bebe Rexha.
 It was released on May 12, 2015, through Warner Bros.
 Records.
 The EP was produced by The Messengers, Jason Evigan, Jon Levine of The Philosopher Kings, The Monsters & Strangerz, and Sir Nolan.
 The EP, a pop, hip-hop, and R&B record, was supported by two singles.
-"I Can't Stop Drinking About You", the first single, was released on the 29th of April, 2014, peaked at number 12 on the Billboard Dance/Mix Show Airplay chart in the United States.
-The second and final single, "I'm Gonna Show You Crazy", was released on the 19th of December, 2014, and fared more successful than its predecessor, peaking at number 14 on the Singles Digital Top 100 in the Czech Republic and certifying 4x Platinum in Norway.
+"I Can't Stop Drinking About You", the first single, was released on April 29, 2014, peaked at number 12 on the Billboard Dance/Mix Show Airplay chart in the United States.
+The second and final single, "I'm Gonna Show You Crazy", was released on December 19, 2014, and fared more successful than its predecessor, peaking at number 14 on the Singles Digital Top 100 in the Czech Republic and certifying 4× Platinum in Norway.
 Upon its release, the EP was positively received by music critics, although it did not chart.
 To support the album, Rexha performed in Europe and in the 2015 Warped Tour.